MENU

 What is search intent?

 When creating content, it is vital to align with and really address a user’s search intent.
-Search intent refers to the goal of the user when they type a query into a search engine.
+Search intent refers to what a user really wants when they type a query into a search engine.
 This usually falls into four categories:

 • Informational: Occurs when a user wants to learn more information.
 E.g. ‘laptop’